-Grilled cheese in air fryer is a less greasy alternative to the classic American dish.
+Grilled cheese in air fryer is a classic American dish made with a cheesy layer in between two crunchy slices of bread.
 Just as easy to make and customizable to how you like to have your grilled cheese sandwich.

 But we are adults now and have things such as heart health to think about.
 As always, making grilled cheese in air fryer means you won’t need as much oil but you still get that crispy crust.
 I have found it turns out more crunchy using this method.

 Air Fryer Grilled Cheese Ingredients

 - Slices of Bread (Sourdough, rye, or whole-grain are especially yummy.)

 - Slices or Shredded Cheese (Cheddar, gruyère, or fontina are delicious choices!)